Ben-Kandel/WF-Stats/server/README.md

 The server can be started with `node index.js`.

-ExpressJS is the framework I use for setting up the api endpoints.
+ExpressJS is the framework I used for setting up the api endpoints.

 The file index.js sets up the routes and starts the server.
 The file dbService.js contains functions for interfacing with the SQLite database.